Our Lady of Aberdeen: History

-It is believed that the statue in Brussels may have been in Old Aberdeen as early as 1450.
+The origins of the statue in Brussels are uncertain.
+It is believed that it may have been in Old Aberdeen as early as 1450.
 References to a statue in a Chapel at the Bridge of Dee in Aberdeen suggest that it may have been placed there by Bishop Gavin Dunbar of Aberdeen (1514–1531).

 At the beginning of the Scottish Reformation (c.
-1559) many religious objects from churches in Aberdeen and the St Machar's Cathedral in Old Aberdeen were given for safe keeping to Catholic sympathisers.
-It is claimed that the statue was in the hands of a Catholic family, the Gordons of Strathbogie, until 1625.
-It was then sent to the Low Countries by a William Laing, thought to be the Procurer for the Kings of Spain to the Infanta Isabella Clara Eugenia in Brussels.
-There is a reliable history of Notre Dame du Bon Succès in Brussels from that date.
+1559), many Christian art and consecrated religious objects from churches and, from St Machar's Cathedral in Old Aberdeen in particular, were either destroyed by the officials of the Kirk or given for safe keeping to Catholic sympathisers.
+It is claimed that the statue was kept in safekeeping by a Catholic member of the local Scottish nobility, George Gordon, 1st Marquess of Huntly and Chief of Clan Gordon, at Strathbogie Castle until 1625.
+It was then smuggled to Dunkirk in the Spanish Netherlands by William Laing, thought to be an agent for the Spanish Habsburgs, and given to Albert VII, Archduke of Austria and his wife, Infanta Isabella Clara Eugenia, in Brussels.
+There is a reliable and well documented history of Notre Dame du Bon Succès in Brussels from that date until the present.